opensearch-project/opensearch-spark/docs/ppl-lang/functions/ppl-datetime.md

 **Description:**

-**Usage:** relative_timestamp(str) returns a relative timestamp from given relative string and the current timestamp at the time of query execution.
+**Usage:** relative_timestamp(str) returns a relative timestamp corresponding to the given relative string and the current timestamp at the time of query execution.

-The relative timestamp string has syntax `[+|-]<offset_time_integer><offset_time_unit>@<snap_time_unit>`, and is made up of two optional components:
+The relative timestamp string has syntax `[+|-]<offset_time_integer><offset_time_unit>@<snap_time_unit>`, and is made up of two optional components.
-* An offset from the current timestamp, which is composed of a sign (`+` or `-`), an optional time integer, and a time unit.
-If the time integer is not specified, it defaults to one.
+* An offset from the current timestamp, which is composed of a sign (`+` or `-`), optional `offset_time_integer`, and `offset_time_unit`.
+If the offset time integer is not specified, it defaults to `1`.
 For example, `+2hr` is two hours after the current timestamp, while `-mon` is one month ago.
-* A snap-to time using the `@` symbol followed by a time unit.
-The snap-to time is applied after the offset (if specified), and rounds the time <i>down</i> to the start of the specified time unit (i.e. backwards in time).
+* A snap-to time using the `@` symbol followed by `snap_time_unit`.
+The snap-to time is applied after the offset (if specified), and rounds the time <i>down</i> to the start of the specified time unit.
 For example, `@wk` is the start of the current week (Sunday is considered to be the first day of the week).

+The special relative timestamp string `now`, corresponding to the current timestamp, is also supported.
+The current timestamp is determined once at the start of query execution, and is used for all relative timestamp calculations for that query.

+The relative timestamp string is case-insensitive.

-The following offset time units are supported:
+The following values are supported for `offset_time_unit`:

 | Time Unit | Supported Keywords                        |
 |-----------|-------------------------------------------|